xiangyu8/PT-MAP-sf/README.md

 Few-Shot Learning by Integreting Spatial and Frequency Representation
 =======

-A few-shot classification algorithm: [Charting the Right Manifold: Manifold Mixup for Few-shot Learning](https://arxiv.org/pdf/1907.12087.pdf)
+A few-shot classification algorithm: [Few-Shot Learning by Integreting Spatial and Frequency Representation]

 Our code is built upon the code base of